pspacek/python-ldap/Doc/installing.rst

 Libs used
 ---------

-.. data:: ldap
+.. data:: ldap or ldap_r

-   The LDAP protocol library of OpenLDAP.
+   The LDAP protocol library of OpenLDAP. ldap_r is the reentrant version and should be preferred.

-.. data:: ldap
+.. data:: lber

    The BER encoder/decoder library of OpenLDAP.